ScottEWMiller/Phys-142-WI2024-Group-C/README.md

 clidean time, DESY Summer Student Programme (2014). https://www-zeuthen.desy.de/students/2014/reports/RodgersRaes.pdf

 [3] Foreman-Mackey, Daniel, et al. ‘Emcee: The MCMC Hammer’.
 Publications of the Astronomical Society of the Pacific, vol. 125, no. 925, IOP Publishing, Mar.
 2013, pp. 306–312, https://iopscience.iop.org/article/10.1086/670067.

+RUNNING THE CODE: It will take a long time to run the entire notebook from the beginning.
+It is important to comment out the eta optimization section or else it would take even longer.